kristiandiana/test/README.md

 ## Project Overview :scroll: :bookmark_tabs: :page_with_curl: :open_book: :clipboard:

-Whether you are interested in machine learning, api development, or frontend development, this project has something for you!
+Whether you are interested in machine learning, API development, or web development, this project has something for you!

-The team will comprise of two sub-teams; the Frontend & API sub-team, and the Backend sub-team.
+The team will comprise of two sub-teams; the Frontend sub-team, and the Backend sub-team.
-The Frontend & API sub-team will be responsible for the development of a web application, and python api.
+The Frontend sub-team will be responsible for the development of a web application, and python api.
 The Backend sub-team will be responsible for the development and training of a convolutional neural network (CNN) using TensorFlow.
 For a more detailed overview of exactly what each sub-team will work on, please see the attached [Planning Document](./PLAN.md).

 ![Figure 1](images/Figure1.png)